-Urine and Excrement
+Urine And Excrement

-- Spot-cleaning a cage at least once a day.
+- Spot-cleaning a cage daily.

 - Regularly changing water.

 In theory, they’ll have limited opportunities to create a mess.
-Alas, the answer to the question, “are birds messy?” remains yes if you’re not vigilant about cleaning.
+Alas, the answer to the question, “Are birds messy?” remains yes if you’re not vigilant about cleaning.

-Where Should a Bird Cage be Kept in the Bedroom?
+Where Should A Bird Cage be Kept in The Bedroom?